Abrasive Blasting Using Various Medias - Sand, Soda, Dry Ice and More!

 Sand is a more aggressive media used on a variety of surfaces.
-Typically it is used to alter a surface such as profiling metal in preparation for paint or profiling new concrete or cement to give it an architecturally specialized look.
+Typically, it is used to alter a surface such as profiling metal in preparation for paint or profiling new concrete or cement to give it a specialized look.
 We use Green Diamond sand which contains no free silica making it a more environmentally-friendly product.
 See our Sandblasting pages for more information.

 Steel Shot is used primarily in cement cleaning, surface profiling, and restoration.
 This dense, smooth shot can be used up to 3,000 times producing minimal dust during the blasting process increased compressive strength of the metal.
 See our Shot Blasting page for more information.

 we've blasted in the past: